 Five Percent Rule

 Avoid doing too much too soon.
-A good rule of them is to not increase runs or training more than 5% at a time.
+A good rule of theirs is to not increase runs or training by more than 5% at a time.

 Practice each pose gracefully.
 Bouncing or forcing a yoga pose will cause muscles to tighten, and increase your risk of injury.
 Stretch in a slow, steady motion to the point of “mild discomfort.”
 If you are stretching to the point of pain, you have stretched too far.
 Respect your edge and be aware when your ego wants you to go beyond it, then tell your ego, “Nope.
 I respect my edge.”

 Keep your hands should be relaxed, but don’t let them flop.

 Here’s a yogic technique to help remind you to keep your hands relaxed.
 Imagine that having tight hands is like setting off a body earthquake that travels from your hands to your shoulders, to your neck, to your jaw and to your head and leaves in its wake utter devastation.